cbaggers/cbaggers.github.com/_posts/2017-06-23-input-given.md

 The logical-control is still very much a WIP but I'm happy with the direction it is going.

-That's all for input for now, I have been doing other stuff this week like making a tablet app which lets you use sliders and pads to send data to lisp and of more streaming[2] but it's time for me to go do other stuff.
+That's all for input for now, I have been doing other stuff this week like making a tablet app which lets you use sliders and pads to send data to lisp [2] and of course more streaming[3] but it's time for me to go do other stuff.

 This weekend I am going to have a go at making a little RPG engine with all this stuff.
 Should be fun!